mrcloudchase/averagejoeslab/docs/intro.md

 **Milestone**: Complete your first literature review on a topic of interest

+**Example for Neural Network Research Path:**
+- Literature review of foundational papers: Perceptron (1958), Multi-layer Perceptrons (1986), and early neural network development
+- Understand the historical context and evolution of the field
+- Identify key concepts, methodologies, and recurring themes

 ### Phase 2: Technical Skills (Weeks 5-8)
 **Develop the technical skills for research engineering**